 Pronation is going to be part of the system that absorbs the shock of the ground and protects the rest of the body, which means that it is natural for this to happen.
 The problem will occur when we look at the “over” part of the pronation.

-When we have over pronation, it means that your foot is pronating more than it should.
-This can be a vague medical term because it is hard to measure how much of the pronation is normal or optimal and how much is too much on the foot.
+When we have overpronation, it means that your foot is pronating more than it should.
+Pronation is a natural movement of the foot that occurs when you walk or run.
+It's when your ankle and arch roll inward slightly to absorb shock when your foot hits the ground.
+It can be a vague medical term because it is hard to measure how much of the pronation is normal or optimal and how much is too much on the foot.

 The reason this can be a problem is that it will affect the direction and timing of forces of the leg and foot and can lead to injury.
 In many cases, having flat feet can lead us to over-pronate because we are not getting the support in the foot that we need and it can cause the foot to turn inward and not work as well as it should.

 In some cases, a cause of overpronation can wear down the arches and cause problems as well, though both conditions can happen on their own.

 Most people who have flat feet will have flexible flat feet.
 This means that they will have an arch that appears in the foot when they lift it off the ground, or they are able to form an arch with the foot, but when they are standing or walking, the arch is going to collapse.

 When this is true for you, overpronation and flat feet can be closely related.
 You may not have an arch when you are walking because the foot will pronate too much when you put some weight on it.
 That is why when you talk about correcting the problem with flat feet, there are two things that you will most likely focus on including: